z-sztrom/eiffel-remrem-library/README.md

 # Configuration

-Before running the java library we have to configure the working remrem-service instances and credentials in TestOperations class.
-If we want to run the multiple remrem clients test cases we have to add differant working remrem-ports or we can give the same port to pass the test cases.
+Before running the java library we have to configure the working REMReM-service instances and credentials in TestOperations class.
+If we want to run the multiple REMReM clients test cases we have to add differant working REMReM-ports or we can give the same port to pass the test cases.

 Below are the Parameters: